singhharnoor2311/Audio-Separation-project/README.md

 In the next code, we load an audio file and resample it at a fixed sample rate of 44100 Hz.
 It then normalizes the audio so that the maximum amplitude is 1.0.
 This is a common pre-processing step before using audio data for machine learning applications, as it ensures that the audio data is consistent and within a reasonable range of values.
 The code also checks if the GPU is available and sets the device accordingly.
 This code splits the audio into 20-second segments and displays them.
 Then, it computes the spectral centroid of each segment and stores it in a list.
 It finds the segment with the highest spectral centroid and stores its index.
 It then retrieves the segment with the highest spectral centroid and stores it as a dictionary containing audio data and sample rate.
 Finally, it displays the audio with the highest spectral centroid and plots the corresponding waveform.

 The last code uses the open-unmix library to separate audio data into its components, such as vocals, drums, and bass.
 It first loads the audio data into a tensor and then uses the `separate` function to separate it.
 The separated components are then printed out and displayed as audio files in the notebook.
 Finally, a wave plot is generated for each component to visualize its amplitude over time.

-The image shows the Wave Plot of vocals

-The image shows the bass Wave Plot

-The image shows the wave plot of drums.

-This image shows the other wave plot.

 Theory and concepts from the module that our project links back to: